UrchinGG/Starfish-Proxy/README.md

 ## Disclaimer

-I heavily utilize Claude Code for this project.
+I heavily utilized Claude Code for this project.
 I try to the best of my ability to produce quality, readable code but my very limited experience can limit that.
 If you are a developer and wish to help improve the project or assist, please let me know.

 ## Quick Start